Skip to footer content

 $vbLabelText $csharpLabel

 The RenderView method converts your CSHTML view into a PDF document, maintaining all styling and layout.
-The RenderingOptions allow you to control margins, enable JavaScript execution, and configure other display properties.
-This server-side rendering ensures consistent output regardless of the user's browser or device.
+The RenderingOptions let you control margins, enable JavaScript execution, and configure other display properties.
+This server-side rendering ensures consistent output regardless of the user's browser or device, supporting UTF-8 encoding for international content.
+For advanced styling needs, explore CSS media type control and web font support within the rendering options.

 The generated PDF pages preserve your view's responsive design elements, automatically adapting content for optimal display.
-For complex layouts, you can also add headers and footers to create professional documents.
-This is a very lightweight solution compared to most client-side alternatives.
+For complex layouts, you can add headers and footers to create professional documents with page numbers.
+This lightweight solution also supports custom paper sizes and page orientation control.

 {